mikhailshilkov/mikhailio-docpad/src/documents/2018/07/monads-re-explained-in-csharp/index.html.md

 ```

 This is actually not a valid syntax in current C# version, because `Nullable<T>` and its short form
-`T?` is not applicable to reference types.
+`T?` are not applicable to reference types.
 This [might change in C# 8](https://blogs.msdn.microsoft.com/dotnet/2017/11/15/nullable-reference-types-in-csharp/)
 though, so bear with me.

 Now, when composing our workflow, we need to take care of `null` results: